How to Use WordPress For Standard Websites

 Although Wordpress was actually built as a blogging platform, it is also a great starting point on which to build a website.
 The whole functionality is already in place and you can customise the look and feel to quite a large extent.
 Once you install WordPress it is all there waiting for you and you don't have to build pages or code HTML (if you don't want to).

 There are a large number of themes available, both free and paid for, in fact thousands of them so that you can pick one that matches with your website theme and you can subsequently customise it further to suit your needs.
 The theme effectively sits on the WordPress platform and determines what it looks like in terms of design.
-One example of this is a website I set up about Cranberry Juice - I found a great theme but it referenced strawberries so I just changed it about a bit.
+There are so many free themes to choose from that are aimed at different subjects and niches, whether you are looking for a gallery style website or a professional style theme.

 So the point is that Wordpress websites are a great way to build a simple (or pretty complex) website.
-You can just click a button and you already have most of your website waiting for you, you pretty much just have to add your content.
+You can just click a button and you already have most of your website waiting for you, all you need to do is to add your content.
 You can have as many pages to the site as you wish, you can have a blog type page that you can use for current news and information and you can have users leave comments on the site.
 Basically you can just build it like a normal website but without having to build it from scratch.

 Cheap Websites Using WordPress

 So, if you are looking to earn some extra money from setting up some websites, then setting up WordPress sites in my mind is one of the quickest ways to do this (and one of the simplest).
-I currently own approximately 15 WordPress websites - some public information sites and some product optimised, that are currently (along with HubPages) earning me in excess of $150 a month with a target of $500 a month by the end of this year.
+I currently own approximately 15 WordPress websites - some public information sites and some product optimised, that are currently (along with HubPages) earning me in excess of $400 a month with a target of $1,000 a month in the next couple of years.
 If you get the right hosting then you can also have a lot of sites for very little in terms of cost.